Setup Automation Host with Ansible

 This is the master yaml file for running the ansible-playbook.

-vi /var/automate/netadmin/ansible-playbooks/maintenance/master.yml
+vi /var/automate/netadmin/ansible-playbooks/maintenance/main.yml

 ---

-# file: master.yml
+# file: main.yml

-- hosts: adminservers
+- hosts: all

 roles:

-- common
+- system_update

-What is the "common" role doing ?
+What is the "system_update" role doing ?

 - Update all packages to their latest version